Lipid-based nanoparticle: Drug delivery

 Solid lipid nanoparticles can function as the basis for oral and parenteral drug delivery systems.
 SLNs combine the advantages of lipid emulsion and polymeric nanoparticle systems while overcoming the temporal and in vivo stability issues that troubles the conventional as well as polymeric nanoparticles drug delivery approaches.
 It has been proposed that SLNs have many advantages over other colloidal carriers i.e. incorporation of lipophilic and hydrophilic drugs feasible, no biotoxicity of the carrier, avoidance of organic solvents, possibility of controlled drug release and drug targeting, increased drug stability and no problems with respect to large scale production.
 Various functions such as molecules for targeting, PEG chains for stealth properties, or thiol groups for adhesion via disulfide bond formation can be immobilized on their surface.
 A recent study has demonstrated the use of solid lipid nanoparticles as a platform for oral delivery of the nutrient mineral iron, by incorporating the hydrophilic molecule ferrous sulfate (FeSO_{4}) in a lipid matrix composed of stearic acid.
 Carvedilol-loaded solid lipid nanoparticles were prepared using hot-homogenization technique for oral delivery with compritol and poloxamer 188 as the lipid and surfactant, respectively.
 Another example of drug delivery using SLN would be oral solid SLN suspended in distilled water, which was synthesized to trap drugs within the SLN structure.
-Upon indigestion, the SLNs are exposed to gastric and intestinal acids that dissolve the SLNs and release the drugs into the system.
+Upon ingestion, the SLNs are exposed to gastric and intestinal acids that dissolve the SLNs and release the drugs into the system.

 Many nano-structured systems have been employed for ocular drug delivery.
 SLNs have been looked at as a potential drug carrier system since the 1990s.
 SLNs do not show biotoxicity as they are prepared from physiological lipids.
 SLNs are useful in ocular drug delivery as they can enhance the corneal absorption of drugs and improve the ocular bioavailability of both hydrophilic and lipophilic drugs.
 SLNs have another advantage of allowing autoclave sterilization, a necessary step towards formulation of ocular preparations.

 Advantages of SLNs include the use of physiological lipids (which decreases the danger of acute and chronic toxicity), the avoidance of organic solvents, a potential wide application spectrum (dermal, per os, intravenous) and the high pressure homogenization as an established production method.
 Additionally, improved bioavailability, protection of sensitive drug molecules from the outer environment (e.g. water, light), and even controlled release characteristics were claimed by the incorporation of poorly water-soluble drugs in the solid lipid matrix.
 Moreover, SLNs can carry both lipophilic and hydrophilic drugs, and are more affordable compared to polymeric/surfactant-based carriers.